kuriharaan/InputSystemWiki/Old-New-Input-System-Postmortem.md

 While a lot of good came out of this and the close collaboration with Scott Flynn's team in Bellevue, I think it led to some questions not being asked for the sake of "hey, we need X done by Y".

-It also become a problem after being combined with the following...
+It also became a problem after being combined with the following...

 ## Spearheading a parallel effort